unusualcatcher/honeycomb_compressor/README.md

 # Honeycomb Image Compressor

 ## Overview
 The Honeycomb Image Compressor is an image compression tool inspired by nature's most efficient structure: the hexagon.
-Unlike traditional image compression methods that rely on square or rectangular grids, this technique applies a hexagonal tiling system to reduce file sizes while maintaining visual quality.
+Unlike traditional image compression methods that rely on square or rectangular grids, this technique applies a hexagonal grid system to reduce file sizes while maintaining visual quality.
 This repository contains a Django-based implementation of the compressor.

 ## Features
 - Hexagonal grid-based compression for smoother image quality